Luc-Bertin/PythonBlog/_posts/2020-10-23-sklearn-for-supervised-learning-practical-example.md

-oups... seems alpha=1.0 is too big and the regularization too high!
+oups... seems alpha=1.0 is too big and the regularization too high! it cancelled out most of the coefficients !

 ```python